gastromatic/movie-test-api/README.md

 * ReactJs (Appollo client or other GraphQL client)

 ## Important To-Dos:
 * Please share the code via github (other repository hosting service) or zip file.
+You can copy or fork this repo to extend the server functionality.
 * The project should be easy to build and execute.
 The steps to run the projects should be explained in a read me file.
 * All needed libraries should be installed over package managers (npm or yarn).
 * Please write unit tests for two functions of your choice.
 Use Jest as a testing framework.